elixir-lang/elixir/README.md

 This is expensive because each character uses 8 bytes of memory, not 8 bits!
 Erlang stores each character as a 32-bit integer, with a 32-bit pointer for the next item in the list.

 Elixir takes a different approach to strings.
 Strings in Elixir are handled as UTF-8 binaries.
+Since a binary is nothing more than a bit string, where the number of bits is a multiple of 8, we can create strings using the bit string syntax:

+    <<72, 73, 74>  % => "HIJ"

+When a bit string with multiple of 8 bits is created, it is automatically mapped to a string.
+However, you will rarely use the syntax above as Elixir provides the more traditional quote syntax to handle strings:

     % The famous "hello world" string
     "hello world"

-    % A string converted to its underlying binary:
-    "hello".to_bin  % => <<104, 101, 108, 108, 111>>

     % A string converted to a char list:
     "hello".to_char_list  % => [104, 101, 108, 108, 111]

+    % Convert a char list back to a binary/string:
+    [104, 101, 108, 108, 111].to_bin % => "hello"

+    % Notice that to_s in a list is not the same as to_bin.
+    % It returns the list represented as a string instead:
+    [104, 101, 108, 108, 111].to_s % => "[104,101,108,108,111]"

     % Strings are UTF-8
     "Arrow ⇧ up".length  % => 10

-This difference is important because strings are the only object that needs conversion between Elixir and Erlang.
-Erlang methods that expect Strings actually expect a binary or a list of characters, so you need to convert any Elixir string before passing them to Erlang.

-On the other hand, if you receive a String from an Erlang method you are actually receiving a binary or a list of characters, so you may want to typecast to Elixir's string.
-Summing up, here are the conversions you need to know:

-    % Converting a string_from_erlang to Elixir's String String.new string_from_erlang

-    % Where string_from_erlang is either a binary:
-    <<[104, 101, 108, 108, 111]>>

-    % Or a char_list:
-    [104, 101, 108, 108, 111]

-    % Converting a string_from_elixir to Erlang
-    "string_from_elixir".to_bin
-    "string_from_elixir".to_char_list
+Keep in mind that, as Elixir strings are different from Erlang strings, sometimes you may need to convert Elixir strings to a char list and vice-versa when invoking Erlang methods using the methods `to_char_list` and `to_bin` as seen above.

 Finally, strings also support interpolation: